patdie421/merlin-timeii-prodos-driver/README.md

 Merlin.8 was in 80s and 90s the defacto Macro Assembler for Apple II computer.
 To understand how programming was done at that time, I decided to do everything from a real Apple IIe, and this is all the more necessary since no emulator simulates this card!
 But because I have no native debugger and because I haven't use assembler since a long time, I use an emulator (Virtual ][) to debug some part of code.
 # My inspiration?
-A bad copy of the documentation (see resources), an image of the DOS 3.3 disk (basic programs to use the card) and the PRODOS DRIVER project (https://github.com/a2stuff/prodos-drivers).
+A bad copy of the documentation (see resources), an image of the DOS 3.3 disk (basic programs to use the card) and the PRODOS DRIVERS project (https://github.com/a2stuff/prodos-drivers).
 I took several portions of code directly from this project, in particular the system programs chaining code (.system).
 # How to use it?
 - For a fresh initialized disk (hard or floppy) bootable with PRODOS (prodos file on the disk), copy the timeii.system program on the root directory.
 - For a existing disk, copy timeii.system to the root directory and then you have to move the program at the begining of the catalog list.
 For that you can use CAT.DOCTOR (available in PRODOS 2.4.3: https://releases.prodos8.com/ProDOS_2_4_3.po)